thogiti/thogiti.github.io/_posts/2024-08-15-A-deep-dive-into-Espresso-Shared-Sequencing-marketplaces.md

 ## [Espresso Shared Sequencing Market Design](#espresso-shared-sequencing-market-design)

-The [Espresso Market design](https://hackmd.io/@EspressoSystems/market-design) is a sophisticated mechanism tailored to facilitate a marketplace where rollups can sell sequencing timeslots to sequencers (proposers).
+The [Espresso Market design](https://hackmd.io/@EspressoSystems/market-design) is a sophisticated mechanism designed to facilitate a marketplace where rollups can sell sequencing timeslots to sequencers (proposers).
 This marketplace design leverages concepts from auction theory, combinatorial optimization, and economic incentives to achieve efficient, decentralized, and stable sequencing of rollup blocks.
 Here’s a high level overview of the mathematical model and key components involved.

 ### Combinatorial Auction Model
    - **Overview**: The core of the Espresso Market design is a combinatorial auction where sequencers bid for the rights to sequence multiple rollups during specific timeslots.
 The auction is designed to allow sequencers to bid on bundles of rollups, treating them as complements, which means that the value of sequencing multiple rollups together is greater than sequencing them individually.